Vinessa Shaw

 Vinessa Elizabeth Shaw (born July 19, 1976) is an American film actress and model.
-She began her career as a child actor, and had her breakout role in Disney's 1993 Halloween comedy-fantasy film Hocus Pocus.
+She began her career as a child actress, making her feature film debut in the slasher film Home Sweet Home (1981).
+She had her breakout role in Disney's Halloween comedy-fantasy film Hocus Pocus (1993).
 Shaw also appeared in Ladybugs (1992) and L.A.
 Without a Map (1998).

 While attending Barnard College, Shaw was cast in a supporting role in Stanley Kubrick's Eyes Wide Shut (1999), after which she decided to continue acting into her adulthood.
-Subsequent roles include in the comedy 40 Days and 40 Nights (2002), and the 2006 remake of Wes Craven's horror film The Hills Have Eyes.
-She was a supporting cast member in the Showtime drama Ray Donovan, and starred as Dr. Jane Mathis in the 2017 horror thriller Clinical.
+Subsequent roles include in Kathryn Bigelow's period drama The Weight of Water (2000); the comedy 40 Days and 40 Nights (2002), the 2006 remake of Wes Craven's horror film The Hills Have Eyes, the western 3:10 to Yuma (2007), and the romantic drama Two Lovers (2008).

+In 2014, Shaw was a supporting cast member in the Showtime drama Ray Donovan.
+During this period, she also appeared in several feature films, including Steven Soderbergh's psychological thriller Side Effects (2013), and the crime drama Cold in July (2014).
+Shaw later starred as Dr. Jane Mathis in the 2017 horror thriller Clinical.
+In 2021, Shaw starred in the horror film We Need to Do Something, as well as the biographical sports drama 12 Mighty Orphans.

+Life and career

-Early life
+1976–1997: Early life and career

-Vinessa Elizabeth Shaw was born on July 19, 1976, in Los Angeles, California, the daughter of Larry Shaw and actress Susan Damante.
+Vinessa Elizabeth Shaw was born in Los Angeles, California, to Larry Shaw and actress Susan Damante.
 Shaw's father, a native of Los Angeles, is a psychologist and former adjunct professor of psychology at Antioch University.
-Her family's original surname was "Schwartz", and her ancestry includes Jewish (from her paternal grandfather), Italian (from her maternal grandfather), German, Irish, English, Mexican, and Swedish.
 Her name, Vinessa, spelled with an "i" rather than the common "a", was a variation of her grandfather's name, Vincent.
+She is of mixed Russian-Jewish, Italian, Irish, German, English, Mexican, Swedish, and Dutch ancestry.
+Her family's original surname was "Schwartz", owing to her father's partial Jewish heritage.
+Shaw was raised in her parents' Nichiren Buddhist faith.

 Shaw made her first formal performance in a UCLA acting camp short at age 10, and subsequently toured with children's folk singer Peter Alsop at age 11.
-She also signed on with the Elite Models agency in 1989 at the age of 13 before beginning her acting career, and did a few modeling jobs and commercial work throughout her earlier career.
+She also signed on with the Elite Models agency in 1989 at the age of 13 before beginning her acting career.